Frequently asked questions…

 How do I reference or cite documents from AER?

 Under the CC-BY licence, you must ensure that you attribute the original source when using information.
 We recommend you follow a standard citation format by including the authors, the year the item was published, the document title, the publisher or organisation who produced it, and provide the URL (web link) displayed when viewing the item record on AER.
 The URL you see when viewing the document information page is stable and will take readers directly to the document, regardless of whether they are logged in to AER.

 What happens if the content is inappropriate?

-As mentioned above, the grey literature is not peer reviewed and we provide further information here about how to evaluate content.
+As mentioned above, the grey literature is not peer reviewed and we provide further information here about how to use grey literature.
 If, however, you see content which is inappropriate then please contact us.
 Please note that we encourage debate and constructive critique as this helps to improve best practice.
 Alternative views are welcome and dialogue should be supported by evidence.

 I can’t find the information I need, what do I do?